Sodium bicarbonate for tumour-related pain

 This is a single-institution, non-randomised phase I/II study of sodium bicarbonate in combination with standard medical management, a stable opioid regimen, for 35 patients with moderate to severe tumour-related pain due to metastatic solid malignancies or hematologic malignancies.

 A 3+3 design with three dose escalations was used for phase I and a two-staged design for phase II.
 The primary objectives were to evaluate the safety (phase I) and efficacy (phase II) of oral sodium bicarbonate capsules as an adjuvant pain reliever.
 The researchers tried to determine the MTD and reduce pain intensity by at least 30%.
 The entire study was to last about 36 months, 18 months for phase I and 24 months for phase II, with several follow up appointments.

 This trial started in July 2013.
 Due to slow patient recruitment, it was closed down during phase I in February 2015 at the researchers’ request.
 At closing, only 2 cohorts were recruited and in total 9 patients took part in the study of which 4 completed it.
-Patients could hardly comply to the treatment protocol and due to the premature closure of this project, MTD was not found.
-A report is expected to be published in the first half of 2018.
+Patients could hardly comply to the treatment protocol because of poor tolerability of NaHCO3 , and the project was prematurely closed.
+Due to the premature closure, MTD was not found.

 - Dr. Amit Mahipal, H. Lee Moffitt Cancer Center, Florida, USA

 - H. Lee Moffitt Cancer Center, Florida, USA

 Breivik, H., et al. (2009).
 Cancer-related pain: a pan-European survey of prevalence, treatment, and patient attitudes.
 Ann Oncol., 20(8), 1420-33. doi:10.1093/annonc/mdp001